-First kneel down or squat, hold out your hand (with palm up), call the dog using a gentle, kind voice to invite the dog to interact with you.
+First, kneel down or squat, hold out your hand (with palm up), and call the dog using a gentle, kind voice to invite the dog to interact with you.

 Now pay attention and see how the dachshund responds.
-Are they nervous, fearful, aggressive, playful, affectionate?
+Are they nervous, fearful, aggressive, playful, or affectionate?

 Sometimes the dachshund for adoption is a bit nervous or excited so it can be a bit tricky to determine their behavior.

 I would see how the dachshund interacts with all family members including other pets and see how those people and pets respond to the dachshund for adoption.